Flaman Agriculture Blog

 Three Ways Drone Technology Can Help Livestock Operations

-Drones can save time finding and checking on your livestock.
-They can also cause animals less stress than approaching them on the ground.
+Drones find and check livestock faster, with less animal stress.
 Drones have a lot to offer cattle and sheep operations.
 Here are three ways aerial observation, quick access to remote areas, multi-level zoom cameras, and thermal imaging can make livestock management much easier.
 Keeping Tabs on Your Livestock On a cold, snowy day, how would you prefer to check your cows?
 Bundling up for a long ground search that ends with you startling your herd and having to search for them again.
-Watching a broad aerial...
+Watching a broad aerial search on your remote control, easily finding your herd with thermal imagery, then...

 Posted by: Jeff Brown